Seeds Kids Worship

 Family Partnership and Parent Support

 Modern children’s ministry extends beyond Sunday programming to support parents in their God-given role as primary disciplers.
-Your ministry leader should equip families with resources and strategies for family worship at home.

 Family partnership duties: